 Step 5: Medications and Monitoring

-Once you have legal clearance, you’ll receive your calendar for medications and monitoring and travel if necessary.
-During this time you’ll give yourself daily injections to stimulate egg development using very small needles which go into the skin of the thigh or abdomen.
+Once you have legal clearance, you’ll receive your calendar for medications, monitoring, and travel if necessary.
+During this time you’ll give yourself daily injections to stimulate egg development using very small needles that go into the skin of the thigh or abdomen.
 You’ll also be monitored very closely by the clinic (or a selected local clinic if your fertility clinic is not near your home) and go in for blood work and vaginal ultrasounds to make sure that your body is responding well to the medications.

-The retrieval itself is a minimally invasive, out-patient procedure in which you are given a mild sedative.
-The procedure takes less than 1 hour and after 30-45 minutes in the recovery room, you’ll be allowed to leave with your travel companion.
-Most donors tell us that they don’t remember the procedure afterwards.
+The egg retrieval itself is a minimally invasive, outpatient procedure in which you are given a mild sedative.
+The egg donation procedure takes less than 1 hour, and after 30-45 minutes in the recovery room, you’ll be allowed to leave with your travel companion.
+Most donors tell us that they don’t remember the procedure.
 Your clinic will schedule a follow up session if appropriate.
-Your compensation check will be mailed to you within 10 business days following your retrieval.
+Your compensation check will be mailed to you within 10 business days following the egg retrieval.

 Donors are able to donate up to six (6) times per the current American Society of Reproductive Medicine’s (ASRM’s) guidelines.
 Please note that these guidelines are recommendations, not rules.
-More and more clinics are open to additional donations and will discuss that with donors on a case by case basis.
-Since egg donation is such a rewarding experience, many of our donors asked to be made available on the site right away!
+More and more clinics are open to additional egg donation procedures and will discuss that with donors on a case-by-case basis.
+Since egg donation is such a rewarding experience, many of our donors are asked to be made available on the site right away!